 The requirements in BR Sections 5, 6.1 and 6.2 apply equally to Code Signing Certificates.

-For EV Code Signing Certificates, systems used to process and approve EV Code Signing Certificates MUST require actions by at least two trusted persons before creating an EV Code Signing Certificate.

-In addition:

 Timestamp Authority Key Protection

 Each CA MUST operate an RFC-3161-compliant Timestamp Authority that is available for use by customers of its Code Signing Certificates.
 CAs MUST recommend to Subscribers that they use the CA’s Timestamp Authority to timestamp signed code.